Camping Near Stone Mountain State Park

 What are the camping fees in Stone Mountain State Park?

-At Stone Mountain State Park, camping fees are structured to accommodate various types of campsites.
-Standard tent and RV sites cost $24 per night, while primitive backpacking sites are available for $15 per night.
-Group camping areas, which can accommodate up to 25 people, are priced at $49 per night.
-All sites require an additional $3 reservation fee, and during peak season (March through November), advance reservations are strongly recommended.
+At Stone Mountain State Park, camping fees vary by site type and season.
+Standard tent and RV sites cost $24 per night, while primitive backpack camping sites are available for $15 per night.
+Group camping areas, which can accommodate up to 25 people, are charged at $49 per night.
+All sites require an additional $3 reservation fee when booking in advance.